American College of the Building Arts: Campus history

-American College of the Building Arts first classes were offered at several different locations in and around the city of Charleston, including the Old Charleston District Jail, which became the college's primary location for 17 years.
+American College of the Building Arts first classes were offered at several locations in and around the city of Charleston, including the Old Charleston District Jail, which became the college's primary location for 17 years.
 Carpentry and forged architectural iron programs were housed at a separate site.
 The Jail was originally constructed in 1802 and expanded in 1855 to include living quarters for the warden and jailers on the street side and an octagonal rear wing.
 Many infamous inmates were housed in the prison, including high seas pirates, the female mass murderer Lavinia Fischer and Denmark Vesey, a free African American who plotted a slave rebellion that was discovered before it could be executed.
 During the Civil War both Confederate and Union prisoners were incarcerated within its walls.
 Although it had no electricity or running water, the jail housed prisoners until it was decommissioned in 1939.

 During the years spent occupying and renovating the jail, the college viewed itself as caretaker of the building and its rich history.
 As part of ACBA's living learning laboratory, faculty members led students in assessing needs and proper methods of restoration, preservation and reconstruction.

-Having outgrown its existing facilities, ACBA launched a major fundraising effort in 2014 to establish a single, expanded campus that could consolidate the teaching of all trades under one roof.
-With a major donation from Parallel Capital and from Russell and Betty Joan Hitt, founders of Virginia-based HITT Contracting, early supporters of ACBA, the college raised funds to purchase and renovate the abandoned Charleston Trolley Barn on Upper Meeting Street.
-On May 7, 2015, 150 people attended the ground breaking ceremony.

-It took just over one year and approximately $6 million to build the new state-of-the-art ACBA campus that was formally opened in October 2016.
-The newly repurposed building maintains the historical ethos of the original structure while providing the students with modern academic and workshop space.
-Approximately 39,000 square feet were carved out of the barn's original 24,000 square foot footprint.
-The front third of the three-story building houses an exhibition lobby, administrative offices, classrooms, labs and a community room available to local civic groups.
-Workshops and trade classrooms are located in the back two-thirds of the building.
-A student lounge, faculty offices and conference spaces occupy the second floor.
-The third floor rafters house the architecture studio and ACBA's unique library and its special collections.
-The building has been listed on the National Register of Historic Places.

 In September 2018, the college received national accreditation from the Accrediting Commission of Career Schools and Colleges.